Chris Pennell

 Actions

-• Led strategic planning with a global engineering team
+• Led MVP development kickoff with global dev team (on-shore/off-shore model).

 Challenges